Equality for women lagging in Florida

 Staff Writer

-As Women’s Equality Day, Aug.
-26, approaches, anyone taking stock of the status of women in Florida will find a mixed bag.
+Anyone taking stock of the status of women in business in Florida will find a mixed bag.

 On the positive side, the state has the third-smallest gender wage gap in the country, according to a report by WalletHub, an online financial services company.
 It also has the fourth-smallest gap in hours worked.